linuxserver-archive/docker-tvheadend-armhf/README.md

   -p 9981:9981 \
   -p 9982:9982 \
   --device=/dev/dvb
-  lsioarmhf/tvheadend
+  lsioarmhf/tvheadend-aarch64
 ```
 The --device=/dev/dvb is only needed if you want to pass through a DVB card to the container.
 If you use IPTV or HDHomeRun you can leave it out.

 You can choose between ,using tags, latest (default, and no tag required or a specific stable version of tvheadend.

-Add one of the tags, if required, to the linuxserver/tvheadend line of the run/create command in the following format, linuxserver/tvheadend:stable-4.0.9
+Add one of the tags, if required, to the lsioarmhf/tvheadend-aarch64 line of the run/create command in the following format, lsioarmhf/tvheadend-aarch64:stable-4.2.1

 #### Tags

++ **stable-4.2.1** : latest stable version.
-+ **stable-4.0.9** : latest stable version.
++ **stable-4.0.9** : old stable version.
+Will not be updated anymore!

 #### Host vs. Bridge